johnalison/WorkingPhilosophy/BookNotes/CaesarAndChrist.md

 - All in all, no more attractive religion has ever been presented to mankind.
 It offered itself without restriction to all individuals, classes and nations; it was not limited to one people, like Judaism, nor to the freeman of one state, like the official cults of Greece and Rome.
 Christianity announced the basic equality of men.

+#Religion

 - To men and women imprisoned in the prose of poverty and toil it brought the poetry of the sacraments and the Mass, a ritual that made every major event of life a vital scene in the moving drama of God and man.
 Into the moral vacuum of a dying paganism, into the coldness of Stoicism and the corruption of Epicureanism, into a world sick of brutality, cruelty, oppression, and sexual chaos, into a pacified empire that seemed no longer to need the masculine virtues or the gods of war, it brought a new morality of brotherhood, kindliness, decency, and peace.

+#Religion

 - We should misjudge the function of history -- which is to illuminate the present through the past -- were we to detail the varieties of religious belief that sought and failed to capture the growing Church.

-- Historically the belief in heave and the belief in utopia on earth are like compensatory buckets in a well: when one goes down the other comes up.
+- Historically the belief in heaven and the belief in utopia on earth are like compensatory buckets in a well: when one goes down the other comes up.
 When the classic religions decayed, communistic agitation rose in Athens (430 BC) and revolution began in Rome (133 BC); when these movement filed, resurrection faiths succeeded, culminating in Christianity; when in our eighteenth century, belief weakened, communism reappeared.
 In this perspective the future of religion is secure.

 - Of minor heresies there was no end.
 The Church overcame them by its superior organization, its doctrinal tenacity, and its better understanding of the ways and needs of men.